maxelkins/dotfiles/README.md

 # Dotfiles

-macOS development configuration managed with Homebrew, GNU Stow, and the `dot` command.
+My macOS setup, managed with Homebrew, GNU Stow, and a small `dot` command.

 ## Install